Dhruv973/IPL-Management-System/README.md

 # IPL Management System

 A Java-based IPL Management System developed using JDBC and Oracle Database to manage teams, players, stadiums, matches, coaches, and player statistics.

-The project demonstrates database design, SQL queries, and PL/SQL integration through a menu-driven application.
+The project demonstrates database design, SQL queries, PL/SQL integration, JDBC connectivity, and a JavaFX-based graphical user interface.

 ## Features

 - View all IPL teams
 - Search player by name
-- View coaches
+- View all coaches
-- View stadiums
+- View all stadiums
 - Display top player statistics
 - Calculate total runs scored by each team
 - Add a new stadium